Acer Nitro 5: An Honest Review

 CONS

-• Max-Q GPU limits performance in RTX 3070 model
+- Max-Q GPU limits performance in the RTX 3070 model

 Design and LooK

-With the Acer Nitro 5, Acer hasn’t tried to change the way gaming laptops work.
-It has a simple design with a bit of gaming flair thanks to an RGB backlit keyboard with four different zones, red Nitro text, and a pinstripe-like effect on the lid.
+With the Acer Nitro 5, Acer hasn’t tried to change how gaming laptops work.
+It has a simple design with gaming flair thanks to an RGB backlit keyboard with four zones, red Nitro text, and a pinstripe-like effect on the lid.
 The Nitro 5 is quite thick and big.
-It’s 14.19 inches long, 10.67 inches wide, and 1.06 inches thick, and it weighs 5.51 pounds, so you’ll definitely know when it’s in your backpack.
+It weighs 14.19 inches long, 10.67 inches wide, and 1.06 inches thick, and it weighs 5.51 pounds, so you’ll know when it’s in your backpack.
 On the right side, there are two USB 3.2 Gen 2 ports.
-One of them can charge a device like a smartphone even when the Nitro 5 is turned off.
-On the back of the Nitro, there is a charging port, a Thunderbolt 4/USB-C port, and an HDMI 2.1 port.
+One can charge a device like a smartphone even when the Nitro 5 is turned off.
+On the back of the Nitro is a charging port, a Thunderbolt 4/USB-C port, and an HDMI 2.1 port.

 Price and Performace

 One of the most affordable gaming laptops on the market today is the Acer Nitro 5.
 With a starting price of $749, you get the model we tested and its most basic setup.
-In the UK, you can get this exact configuration, but it will cost you about £335 more.
+You can get this exact configuration in the UK, but it will cost you about £335 more.
 But this model is not sold in Australia.
-For the US market, there are several other configurations, with $1099 being the most expensive.
+There are several other configurations for the US market, with $1099 being the most expensive.
 For that price, the laptop has an Intel Core i7-7700HQ processor, 16GB of RAM, and a 256GB SSD, but the GPU and hard drive are the same.

 Keyboard